felias-fogg/dw-link/docs/wishlist.md

 * test prototype of such  a board
 * design case for debugger and print it

 * a mode where reads & writes are double-checked: "monitor verify/noverify".
 Could be on or off by default.
 * perhaps make conditional/repeating breakpoints faster: less register saving/restoring (would give you perhaps 10 ms out of 40 ms), shorter pauses by GDB (but where to control this?)
+* integrate programmer into code so that one also could do ISP programming